Irfan Smajlagić

-Irfan "Pipe" Smajlagić (born 16 October 1961) is a Bosnian-born Croatian former handball player and current coach, who competed in the 1988 Summer Olympics for Yugoslavia and in the 1996 Summer Olympics for Croatia.
+Irfan "Pipe" Smajlagić (born 16 October 1961) is a Bosnian-born Croatian former handball player and the current coach of Borac Banja Luka.
+He competed in the 1988 Summer Olympics for Yugoslavia and in the 1996 Summer Olympics for Croatia.

-In 1988 he was part of the Yugoslav national team, which won the bronze medal at the 1988 Olympics.
+In 1988, he was part of the Yugoslav national team, which won the bronze medal at the 1988 Olympics.
 He played five matches and scored 14 goals.

-Eight years later he won the gold medal with the Croatian national team at the 1996 Olympics.
-He played six matches including the final and scored 31 goals.
+Eight years later, he won the gold medal with the Croatian national team at the 1996 Olympics.
+He played six matches and scored 31 goals.

+He was inducted in the European Handball Hall of Fame in 2023.

+Personal life

 His son Sven is a professional basketball player.